pete1328/Othello/README.md

 # Othello Remote Client for JAR Game Board
 Starter code developed with Python 3.7.0, tested with Python 2.7.10.
 Current files developed/tested with Python 3.9.12 and 3.7.6.
-All of the above should work but I primarily run in a Python 3.9.12 environment.
+Feel free to try any of the above, but I primarily run in a Python 3.9.12 environment.

 ## Instructions
 This client is compatable with a JAR Othello game board (file not attached).
 So, if you have access to said game board, start it up and...